burger

 20 FAQ(s) found

-This guide explains how to add background images and change the text color of the share links and kDrive drop boxes so that they match the graphic identity of your organization.
+This guide explains how to add background images and change the text color of share links and kDrive drop boxes so that it matches the graphic identity of your organization.

 Preamble